ibm-cloud-docs/openshift/remote-health-monitoring-opt-out.md

 - Update your cluster to use the modified pull secret.

 Before proceeding with the opt out steps, ensure that you have access to the cluster as a user with the `cluster-admin` role.

-Clusters in Satellite locations with CoreOS-enabled are currently unable to update the global pull secret within their cluster.
-We are aware of the issue and are addressing it promptly.
-{: important}

 1. Download the global pull secret to your local file system by running the following command from the directory of your choice.